Planning Consultancy:

 Homes in Multiple Occupation.

 En-Plan are able to advise you on a range of building and design projects, no matter the scale of the project you proposing.
 The design process can be both complex and time consuming, we are here to help you through this.
-From initial enquiry to finished project En-Plan can assist with all aspects of Houses in Multiple Occupation development from Planning to Building Regulations.
+From initial planning appraisal to finished projects En-Plan can assist with all aspects of Houses in Multiple Occupation development from Planning Applications to Building Regulations.

 Introduction